sighupio/workshop-advanced-kubernetes/README.md

 ##### Hypervisor

 For this workshop you will need an hypervisor installed on your machine.
-If you don't have one compatible with Minikube on your machine, you can [install Virtulbox for free](https://www.virtualbox.org/).
+If you don't have one compatible with Minikube on your machine, you can [install Virtualbox for free](https://www.virtualbox.org/).

 ##### Minikube
 Here you can find [installation instructions](https://github.com/kubernetes/minikube#installation) for your system to easily get `minikube` up and running.
 Note that you will need to have a hypervisor installed (something like Virtualbox).